PappaMullins/MyStuff/README.md

 This is a the game of Snake designed in the C programming language.

-Can only run on Windows Operating System as it uses the cls command.
+Can only run on Windows Operating System as it uses the windows cls.